CFPB Now Accepting Complaints on Prepaid Cards and Other Nonbank Products

 The CFPB started taking complaints about credit cards when it opened its doors in July 2011.
 In addition to taking complaints regarding today's new products, the CFPB also handles complaints about mortgages, bank accounts and services, private student loans, auto and other consumer loans, credit reporting, debt collection, payday loans, and money transfers.

 The Bureau requests that companies respond to complaints within 15 days and describe the steps they have taken or plan to take.
 The CFPB expects companies to close all but the most complicated complaints within 60 days.
-Consumers are given a tracking number after submitting a complaint and can check the status of their complaint by logging on to the CFPB website.
+If you need to file a complaint, you can do so with the Consumer Financial Protection Bureau.